bruceravel/demeter/documentation/Artemis/startup/main.rst

    The :guilabel:`Monitor` menu.

-This menu provides several options for monitoring the state of :demeter:`artemis`, :demeter:`ifeffit`, and the plotting backend (usually :program:`Gnuplot`).

-- The command buffer contains a record of every data processing command sent to :demeter:`ifeffit` and every plotting command sent to the plotting backend.
+- The command buffer contains a record of every data processing command sent to :demeter:`ifeffit` or :demeter:`larch` and every plotting command sent to the plotting backend.
 Bruce uses these buffers to debug the prgram as he implements new features.
-You may want to use these buffers to learn the details of interacting directly with :demeter:`ifeffit` or with the plotting backend.
+You may want to use these buffers to learn the details of interacting directly with :demeter:`ifeffit`, :demeter:`larch`, or the plotting backend.

 - The status bar buffer contains a record of every message sent the status bar in the main window as well as those messages displayed in the status bars of other windows in :demeter:`artemis`.
 All messages are time stamped.

-- The "guilabel:`Show Ifeffit` menu will cause :demeter:`ifeffit` to
+- The :guilabel:`Show Ifeffit` menu will cause :demeter:`ifeffit` to
   display detailed information in the command buffer about the internal state of different kind of data.
 This is another thing Bruce uses to debug program issues.

 - The :guilabel:`Debug options` menu contains several items used to display technical information about the current state of